tyjhart/networkscanner/FAQ.md

 Below are some frequently asked questions that we expect to answer, or have already been asked:

 ## Is only Mikrotik supported?
-Original proof-of-concept code was made to support Mikrotik-heavy networks, but it's in the process of being expanded to support other platforms.
+Original proof-of-concept code was made to support Mikrotik networks, but it's in the process of being expanded to support other platforms.

 ## What platforms can this run on?
 It runs on Linux and Windows with Python 2.7 installed.
 Python PIP is required to install the needed modules in the [requirements.txt](./Install/requirements.txt) installation file.